-During the 2015-2016 calendar years, personnel at the USNO VLBI Analysis Center continued to be responsible for the timely analysis of the IVS-R4 experiments, with the resulting databases submitted within 24 hours of correlation for dissemination by the IVS.
-Analysis Center personnel continue to be responsible for the analysis and database submission for the periodic IVS-CRF experiments.
-Analysis Center personnel also continued analyzing IVS Intensive experiments for use in the USN-EOPI time series and continued a new series of Intensive sessions using the VLBA antennas at Pie Town, NM and Mauna Kea, HI.
+During the 2017-2018 calendar years, personnel at the USNO VLBI Analysis Center continued to be responsible for the timely analysis of the IVS-R4 sessions, with the resulting databases submitted within 24 hours of correlation for dissemination by the IVS.
+Analysis Center personnel also continued analyzing IVS Intensive sessions for use in the USN-EOPI time series and continued a series of Intensive sessions using the VLBA antennas at Pie Town, NM and Mauna Kea, HI.
+The USNO Analysis Center continued the contributed analysis of the IVS-R1 sessions.
+Additionally, the Analysis Center transitioned to processing all IVS and VLBA sessions in the vgosDB format.

-USNO Analysis Center 277
+USNO Analysis Center 257